timofurrer/edelweiss/README.md

 We don't.
 I don't understand all of this well enough to have a *StYlE gUiDe*.
 When it looks good to me, it's approved, otherwise, it isn't.
 Simple.
 Let's go!
+Most of the colors though are from [tailwindcss](https://tailwindcss.com/docs/customizing-colors).

 ### Why a light color scheme?